TO BE PUBLISHED April 2022

 - priorities for the development of services for children

-- support for the health workforce - training and education priorities and sharing best practice in Long COVID care
+- the health workforce - support, training and education priorities and sharing best practice in Long Covid care

-- utilising data - scaling up its use and improving understanding of Long COVID and its prevalence
+- data - scaling up its use and improving understanding of Long Covid and its prevalence

-- involving patients - the development of Long COVID services, driving awareness of expanded online support, and improving equal accessibility to information
+- involving patients - the development of Long Covid services, driving awareness of expanded online support, and improving accessibility to information

-The discussion is bringing together stakeholders with key policy officials who are due to attend from the DHSC; the DWP; the FCDO; the MHRA; and the NAO - as well as parliamentary pass-holders from the Scottish Parliament.
+The discussion is bringing together stakeholders with key policy officials who are due to attend from the DHSC; the Department of Health, NI; the DfT; the DWP; the FCDO; the Health and Safety Executive; HMRC; the MHRA; the NAO and the UK Health Security Agency - as well as parliamentary pass-holders from both Houses of Parliament and the Scottish Parliament.